PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/forms/CQRS-usage-in-forms.md

 ## Introduction
 <!-- @todo: link to component of CQRS and its usage in identifiable object -->
-Assuming that you are already familiar with CQRS and [CRUD forms]({{< relref "CRUD-form.md" >}}) as this topic only demonstrates the usage of the CQRS approach.
+This article assumes that you are already familiar with CQRS and [CRUD forms]([crud-forms]), as this topic only demonstrates the usage of the CQRS approach.
 To apply it in your forms you need to:

 1. Inject a `CommandBus` or `QueryBus` instance using your class constructor.
 2. Call your command using the `CommandBus` or `QueryBus`.